-For over 30 years, audiences have been entertained and edified by Professor Shakhashiri's Holiday Lecture.
+For over 30 years, audiences have been entertained and edified by Professor Shakhkashiri's Holiday Lecture.
 Even people who have not attended a Holiday Lecture have been able to enjoy the show through television broadcasts across the country.
-Many have also seen his presentations at schools, shopping malls, and other locations.
-Students, parents, and the general public have benefitted from the many science activities sponsored by the Wisconsin Initiative for Science Literacy.
-You can join Professor Shakhashiri and his friends in supporting the Holiday Lecture by making a gift to the Shakhashiri Science Education Fund at the University of
+Presenting the annual Holiday Lecture requires the combined efforts and support of many collaborators and friends.
+You can join Professor Shakhashiri and his friends in supporting the Holiday Lecture by making a gift to the Shakhashiri Science Education Fund at the University of Wisconsin Foundation.

-Wisconsin Foundation.
 You may send your tax-deductible contribution to:

-Shakhashiri Science Education Fund (attn Wendy Richards) University of Wisconsin Foundation P.O.
-Box 8860 Madison, WI 53708-8860
+Shakhashiri Science Education Fund (attn Wendy Richards)

+University of Wisconsin Foundation

+P.O.
+Box 8860

+Madison, WI 53708-8860